moekeai/lm/_posts/2014/2014-03-25-just-another-avatar.md

 Life happens while we are sitting in front of a desk 24/7.
 We're living in the modern world.
 Nobody is a slave on a rich man plantation now, they are slaves to the big corporations.
 Corporate people that are milking other corporate people's shaking hands.

-Talking about hands, even sitting in front of a desk all day long can cause lots of health problems &mdash; from neck and back pain to [ulnar nerve](http://en.wikipedia.org/wiki/Ulnar_nerve_entrapment) becoming trapped or pinched.
+Talking about hands, even sitting in front of a desk all day long can cause lots of health problems — from neck and back pain to [ulnar nerve](http://en.wikipedia.org/wiki/Ulnar_nerve_entrapment) becoming trapped or pinched.